santistebanc/ffmpegstreamer/README.md

 # FFmpeg HLS Live Timer Stream

-A Docker containerized Flask server that streams a live video in HLS (HTTP Live Streaming) format showing a timer counting up from when the server started, with a moving square background animation.
+A Docker containerized Node.js server that streams a live video in HLS (HTTP Live Streaming) format showing a timer counting up from when the server started, with a moving square background animation using server-side canvas rendering.

 ## Features